SQR-073

 Additional quota types we may want to add in the future:

-Quotas on the size of user database tables.
+• Size of user database tables.

 Overall design#

-Quota details for a user will be included in the response to /auth/api/v1/user-info
+Gafaelfawr will be responsible for calculating quota information.
+Quota details for a user will be included in the response to /auth/api/v1/user-info for a user’s token.

 Quota settings#